 Select question from list...

 By giving customers the opportunity to share their First Tunnels shopping experience, we believe this is the best reflection of our companies product and service.
-To help reinforce credibility, popularity and reputation, we have subscribed to not one, not two....... but THREE independent review companies allowing you to praise or complain about First Tunnels.
+To help reinforce credibility, popularity and reputation, we have subscribed to not one, not two, not three....... but FOUR independent review companies allowing you to praise or complain about First Tunnels.

 We value all feedback, good, bad or ugly and hope to build a long lasting relationship with our customer, through our high quality products and friendly service, to ensure they do not hesitate to order again and again with First Tunnels in the future.

 At First Tunnels Ltd we offer several methods of payment to suit our customers.

 The most common way of ordering any item from our website is with a Credit or Debit card (Please note we only accept Visa, Mastercard, American Express, Maestro).
 The transaction will be processed immediately through a secure SagePay system and allows First Tunnels to offer a fast delivery service.

 We also accept payments via Paypal, this allows you to pay for your item in just a few clicks, a leader in secure online payments.